 Inevitably, we would end up having a little visitor in bed with us every night for the foreseeable future (or worse, roaming the house!).

-My first priority for our daughter was safety.
-I didn’t want her getting hurt while climbing out of her crib, but I also didn’t want her wandering around the house in the middle of the night either.
+My priority for our daughter was safety.
+I didn’t want her to get hurt while climbing out of her crib, but I also didn’t want her wandering around the house in the middle of the night either.
 And frankly, we ALL needed to get some sleep!

-I read a ton of reviews on this crib tent and I it sounded like people were having a lot of success without having any safety issues.
-From my own personal experience, these are the reasons this crib tent has been a gift from the sleep Gods.
+I read a ton of reviews on this crib tent, and it sounded like people were having a lot of success without having any safety issues.
+From my personal experience, these are the reasons this crib tent has been a gift from the sleep Gods.

 Our toddler could no longer get stuck between the rails (which previously happened several times!).